 After successful completion of the Prime test phase

 24 hours after a seller becomes eligible for the Prime by Seller program, customers will automatically see the Prime logo for the Prime templates of the SKUs assigned to the seller.

-If a seller wants to handle its Prime shipping itself, it has the option of "Prime by Seller".
-In order to be able to use the Amazon service profitably for his company, "Prime by Seller" must be successfully applied for in a first step.
+If a seller wants to handle its Prime shipping by themself, they have the option of "Prime by Seller".
+In order to be able to use the Amazon service profitably for their company, "Prime by Seller" must be successfully applied for in a first step.
 For this purpose, Amazon has defined four requirements that sellers must fulfill: They must offer their customers Prime shipping benefits, purchase shipping labels via Seller Central, deliver to the customer using carriers supported by Amazon, and successfully complete a test phase.